Ivailo-Iliev-89/Red-Devils-Hub/README.md

 # Manchester United Fan Site

-This project is part of my learning journey in front-end development.
+This is part of my learning journey in front-end development.
 A static fan website dedicated to Manchester United.
 The project focuses on HTML structure and CSS styling also and a bit of JavaScript.
 Created as a portfolio frontend project.